-In December 2022, the Compensation Committee determined to award cash bonus opportunities to our executive officers, including our Named Executive Officers, pursuant to the cash bonus plan for 2022 (the "2022 Bonus Plan").
-Under the 2022 Bonus Plan, the Compensation Committee had the authority to select the performance measures and related target levels applicable to the annual cash bonus opportunities for our executive officers.
+In December 2023, the Compensation Committee determined to award cash bonus opportunities to our executive officers, including our Named Executive Officers, pursuant to the 2023 Bonus Plan.
+Under the 2023 Bonus Plan, the Compensation Committee had the authority to select the performance measures and related target levels applicable to the annual cash bonus opportunities for our executive officers.
 The performance measures involving our financial results could be determined in accordance with generally accepted accounting principles ("GAAP"), or such financial results could consist of non-GAAP financial measures, and any actual results were subject to adjustment by the Compensation Committee for one-time items or unbudgeted or unexpected items when determining whether the target levels for the performance measures had been met.
 Individual performance objectives could be established on the basis of any factors the Compensation Committee determined relevant, and were subject to adjustment on an individual, divisional, business unit, or Company-wide basis.

-Under the 2022 Bonus Plan, the Compensation Committee could, in its sole discretion and at any time, increase, reduce, or eliminate a participant's actual bonus payment, and/or increase, reduce, or eliminate the amount allocated to the bonus pool for the year.
+Under the 2023 Bonus Plan, the Compensation Committee could, in its sole discretion and at any time, increase, reduce, or eliminate a participant's actual bonus payment, and/or increase, reduce, or eliminate the amount allocated to the bonus pool for the year.
 Further, the actual bonus payment for any participant could be below, at, or above a participant's target bonus opportunity, in the Compensation Committee's sole discretion.
 The Compensation Committee could determine the amount of any reduction on the basis of such factors as it deemed relevant, and it was not required to establish any allocation or weighting with respect to the factors it considers.
-During 2022, the Compensation Committee did not exercise any such individual discretion in determining bonus payouts.
+During 2023, the Compensation Committee did not exercise any such individual discretion in determining bonus payouts.